casics/dassie/README.md

 'mongodb://USER:PASSWORD@HOST:PORT/lcsh-db?authSource=admin'
 ```

-where `USER` and `PASSWORD` are the values you used when first configuring the system using `locterms-server`, and `HOST` and `PORT` are the host and port number.
+where `USER` and `PASSWORD` are the values you used when first configuring the system using `dassie-server`, and `HOST` and `PORT` are the host and port number.
 Once connected, access the database `lcsh-db` and collection `terms`.
 Here is sample code in Python:

 ```python
 db = MongoClient('mongodb://{}:{}@{}:{}/lcsh-db?authSource=admin'.format(user, password, host, port))